Do you need a hair transplant?

 A hair transplant is often viewed as quite a drastic solution to hair loss.
 In fact, many people dismiss it out of hand and don’t even consider the idea.
 However there are also people on the other end of the spectrum – whose hair loss disturbs them so much that they want to take action immediately.

 The truth is that FUE hair transplants are not suitable for everybody.
 To help decide if you’re a suitable candidate, below are some extremely important questions to ask yourself –

-- How much does your hair loss bother you? – Because hair loss is often touted to be one of the worst things that can happen to a man, it’s easy to let this perception cloud your own thinking.
-The truth is that not all men react in the same way to hair loss.
-Some see it as the end of the world; others actually don’t mind the thought of shaving their head.
+- How much does your hair loss bother you? – Because hair loss is often touted to be one of the worst things that can happen to a person, it’s easy to let this perception cloud your own thinking.
+The truth is that not everyone reacts in the same way to hair loss.
+Some see it as the end of the world; and others accept it with some dose of inevitability.
+Some men actually don’t mind the thought of shaving their head.
 Try to think about how you feel about it personally away from anyone else’s input.

 - How severe is your hair loss? – If you hair loss is very mild or has only just started then you’re probably not a good fit for a hair transplant.
 The reason for this is that a hair transplant will not do anything to prevent hair that you were already going to lose from thinning.
 This can result in an uneven appearance to your hair that’s less than desirable.

 - Have you given treatments a try? – If your hair loss has only just occurred then the first thing you should do is give proven treatments a try.
 Finasteride and minoxidil can be very effective at preventing further hair loss so you should always see what your results are like before you look into a hair transplant.

 - Have you discussed it with your family and friends? – Hair loss might not be a subject you’re comfortable discussing.
 However, having a chat with close family members and friends can be a great way to get a new perspective on whether or not a hair transplant is right for you.

 Understanding Follicular Unit Excision